huggingface/exporters/README.md

 - `--preprocessor <value>`: Which type of preprocessor to use. `auto` tries to automatically detect it.
 Possible values are: `auto` (the default), `tokenizer`, `feature_extractor`, `processor`.
 - `--atol <number>`: The absolute difference tolerence used when validating the model.
 The default value is 1e-4.
 - `--quantize <value>`: Whether to quantize the model weights.
 The possible quantization options are: `float32` for no quantization (the default) or `float16` for 16-bit floating point.
-- `--legacy`: By default, a model is generated in the ML Program format.
-By providing the `--legacy`, option the older NeuralNetwork format will be used.
-This is not recommended and only exists as a workaround for models that fail to convert to the ML Program format.
 - `--compute_units <value>`: Whether to optimize the model for CPU, GPU, and/or Neural Engine.
 Possible values are: `all` (the default), `cpu_and_gpu`, `cpu_only`, `cpu_and_ne`.

 ### Using the exported model